Taivas varjele!

-The title of the song "Taivas Varjele!" ("Good heavens") quotes the Finnish expression used by Mertaranta in response to Granlund's goal during his commentary of the game.
+The title of the song "Taivas varjele!" quotes the Finnish expression used by Mertaranta in response to Granlund's goal during his commentary of the game.

 Chart performance

 Finnish Hockey Mafia remixed the comments immediately adding musical sections to it.
 The resulting single was released after the game on Sony Music Finland and became a great hit in the Finland's Official List published by Musiikkituottajat – IFPI Finland.
 It went in straight at #2 on its week of release.
 The following week it was still in the charts at #3 before slipping to #5 in its third week of release.
 It was also the top downloaded track the week of its release in Finland.